-A new framework, called Delphes [2], is introduced here, for the fast simulation of a general-purpose collider experiment.
+Phenomenological studies, looking for the observability of given signals, require in general only fast but realistic estimates of the expected signal signatures and their associated backgrounds.
+In this context, a new framework, called Delphes [2], has been developed, for a fast simulation of a general-purpose collider experiment.
 Using this framework, observables such as cross-sections and efficiencies after event selection can be estimated for specific reactions.
-Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematics of final-state particles (i.e. those considered as stable by the event generator ).
+Roughly speaking, starting from the output of event generators, the simulation of the detector consists in smearing the kinematics of final-state particles (i.e. those considered as stable by the event generator ) taking into account the corresponding subdetector resolutions.